darkbit404/DocClass/README.md

 git clone https://github.com/your-username/document-classifier.git
 ```
 ### Navigate to the Project Directory
-Use cd command in windows terminal or windows powershel to navigate to the project directory.
+Use cd command in windows terminal or windows powershell to navigate to the project directory.
 ```bash
 cd document classifier
 ```